 Kid Rides In The Ocean Explorer Area

-Located nearby is another area call Ocean Explorer.
-It has five more ride specifically for littles.
+Located nearby is another area called Ocean Explorer.
+It has five more rides specifically for littles.

 The rides include:

 Sea Dragon Drop

 This ride is a child-size shot in a drop tower It is not very high but still is a thrill to ride.